M1S2/AssemblyInfoHelper/README.md

 ![General Infos](https://github.com/M1S2/AssemblyInfoHelper/raw/master/Screenshots/AssemblyInfoWindow_GeneralInfos.PNG)

+### Readme Viewer

-The readme is get from the README.md file in the path given when creating the WindowAssemblyInfo or the application startup path.
+The Readme is get from the README.md file in the path given when creating the WindowAssemblyInfo or the application startup path.

+This page is hidden if not file is found.

 ![Readme](https://github.com/M1S2/AssemblyInfoHelper/raw/master/Screenshots/AssemblyInfoWindow_Readme.PNG)

+### Changelog Viewer

-The changelog is get from the CHANGELOG.md file in the path given when creating the WindowAssemblyInfo or the application startup path.
+The Changelog is get from the CHANGELOG.md file in the path given when creating the WindowAssemblyInfo or the application startup path.

+This page is hidden if not file is found.

 ![Changelog](https://github.com/M1S2/AssemblyInfoHelper/raw/master/Screenshots/AssemblyInfoWindow_Changelog.PNG)

+### GitHub Release Viewer

-GitHub releases are taken from repository at the url given by the `GitHubRepo` attribute (see usage below).
+GitHub releases are taken from repository at the given URL (see usage below).

+This page is hidden if not repository URL is assigned.
+This also disabled the complete update feature (see below).

 ![GitHub Releases](https://github.com/M1S2/AssemblyInfoHelper/raw/master/Screenshots/AssemblyInfoWindow_GitHubReleases.PNG)